80% of executives delete cold emails unread.

 Yet the reply rate to messages under 50 words is phenomenal, in my experience.
 What else do I do?
 I write them bespoke to each individual.
 Precision engineering, not spray and pray.

-With CISOs averaging 4.2 minutes per message, every superfluous word costs you attention.
+With CISOs averaging 4 seconds per message, every superfluous word costs you attention.

 The Three Sentence Blueprint